mgeorgati/spDisag/README.md

-# DasymetricMapping
+# Spatial Disaggregation
-This repository contains the code for dasymetric mapping of neighborhood data to grid cell level
+This repository contains the code for the spatial disaggregation of population data from various administrative levels 100m. grid cells.
+The followed methods are : single- and multi- output Random Forests and Gradient Boosting with Catboost.

+You need to have the following:
+1. An environment with the packages included in env.yml.
-The AncillaryData folder shall include the ancillary data for each case study.
+2. An AncillaryData folder with the desired ancillary data for each case study.
 GHS, CORINE LAND COVER, ESM etc are examples of ancillary data.
+You need to define them in runDisaggregation.py (raster format).
-The SDis_Self-Training/Shapefiles/ and the SDis_Self-Training/Statistics/ folders shall include the vector layers of the aggregated units and the aggregated counts respectively.
+3. A SDis_Self-Training/Shapefiles/ with the vector layer of the administrative units (shp).
+4. A SDis_Self-Training/Statistics/ folder with the aggregated counts respectively (csv).